LocalStack LogoLocalStack Icon

 Check out our documentation on getting started with the IAM Policy Stream.

-Ephemeral Environments for LocalStack (Beta)
+Ephemeral Environments for LocalStack (Preview)

 We have launched Ephemeral Instances, which allows you to run a LocalStack sandbox in the cloud, instead of your local machine.
 This ephemeral environment is a short-lived, encapsulated deployment of LocalStack which will be terminated after 90 minutes.
 With these sandboxes, you can run your tests, preview features in your AWS-powered applications, and collaborate asynchronously within and across your team!